The Wellness Tourism Revolution

 First, let's talk about looks.
 Walking into Sketch is, quite literally, like walking into a storybook.
 The restaurant is created with 2D/3D features from top to bottom, creating a bizarre but intriguing atmosphere.
 It also adds to the overall dining experience, which is something you always want when you go out to dine.

-I was looking forward to a wonderful supper after I was seated and given the menu, however none of the items on the menu that I desired were available.
-I had to settle for the kebab and kofta with grilled chicken wings and potatoes, which was little unpleasant.
+I was looking forward to a wonderful supper after I was seated and given the menu; however, none of the items on the menu that I desired were available.
+I had to settle for the kebab and kofta with grilled chicken wings and potatoes, which was a little unpleasant.
 My dinner took around 25 minutes to prepare, and when it arrived, the amounts were extremely little in proportion to the prices.
 But I reasoned that the taste would not bother me.

 The chicken wings were ok, nothing special and well within the acceptable range, but the fries were fantastic; I could tell they were made with fresh potatoes, which is fantastic.
 Fresh potato fries and frozen potato fries from a plastic bag are clearly different, iykyk.